 - When: Summer

 - Cost: Begins from Rs.
 12,000 per person

 - Where: Take a bus from Dharamshala to Ghera to begin the trek

 - Cost: Begins form Rs.
 6000 per person

 Dharamshala retains a cool and pleasant climate throughout the year with misty mornings and evenings, bright sunny days and clear skies.
 Owing to its elevation, it is considerably cooler than the surrounding plains.
 Even in the spring, when Dharamshala attracts thousands of people who flock here for the Dalai Lama’s teachings, the climate is downright chilly.
 The monsoon months, however, tend to be incredibly wet and humid.
 The skies remain cloudy and it may rain for days on end.

 Winters in Dharamshala start in the month of November and last till early March; and are extremely cold.
-In the upper reaches of Dharamshala, near the areas of Mcleodganj, the night temperature in these months.
+In the upper reaches of Dharamshala, near the areas of Mcleodganj, the night temperature can get close to 0 in these months.
 Spring arrives in the month of April and the weather remains to be on the pleasant side until June.
 July and August is the peak monsoon time and Dhauldhars happens to be one of the wettest Himalayan regions so until early September, it can rain anytime and anywhere.
 October is the month of autumn and this is when the valleys all around turn golden.
 By the end of October, winter starts to settle again.
 The weather continues to get colder throughout November and it starts to snow in the upper areas by Mid December.

 Temperature of Dharamshala

 Here is the month wise average temperature break up:

 Dharamshala in January: 6 to 14 degree Celsius; heavy woolen and warm clothes needed for visiting in this month